sydasif/sydasif.github.io/_posts/ansible/2022-06-19-ansible-vagrant-lab.md

     ```

 2.  **Add your Vagrant VMs to the inventory:**
-    Based on `ansible-server-lab/vagrant/lab-1/Vagrantfile`, your inventory might look like this:
+    Based on `Vagrantfile`, your inventory might look like this:

     ```ini
     [fedora]